 Leandro: Good morning.
-I am Leandro, my friend here is Juarez.
+I am Leandro; my friend here is Juarez.
 We work for Globo.com.
-We were in the team that was responsible to deliver the live broadcast over the internet for the last World Cup; not the rugby one, the soccer one.
+We were on the team that was responsible for delivering the live broadcast over the internet for the last World Cup (not the rugby one, the soccer one).

-Although you will see only two of us in here, we are actually part of a team.
+Although there are only two of us here, we are actually part of a team.
 So the work we are presenting today is not just from us but from this amazing team we are part of.

 Another thing we need to mention up front, is that we were restricted to Brazil only.
 So, we were not responsible to broadcast live streaming for the entire world.